 Good moisture content in the diet will support kidney health.

 A well-planned raw diet provides optimal levels of high quality, easily digestible protein; plenty of essential fatty acids and B vitamins; and an appropriate calcium to phosphorus ratio.

 We successfully manage many cats with chronic (long term) kidney disease on a well-planned raw diet.
 Not every cat with kidney disease is a suitable candidate for raw feeding.
 We make a decision to transition a cat based on our assessment of their condition, in conjunction with input from their primary veterinarian.

 The most important preventive step you can take to avoid these problems is to feed your cat a high-moisture diet.
 Your cat is not motivated to drink enough and will need to get water from food.
-A raw food diet contains 80% water and will keep the urinary tract healthy by ensuring the correct pH in the bladder and a good flow of urine.
+A raw food diet contains high moisture levels that will keep the urinary tract healthy by ensuring the correct pH in the bladder and a good flow of urine.

 Always tell your Veterinarian if you suspect your pet is showing symptoms or urinary or renal disorders.